kanghui0204/IsaacLab-Arena-vln/docs/pages/examples/create_a_new_embodiment.rst

 Creating a New Embodiment
 =========================

-This guide explains how to create a new embodiment using the ``FrankaEmbodiment`` as an example.
+Learn how to create embodiments using the ``FrankaEmbodiment`` as an example.

 Overview
 --------

-Embodiments define robot configurations for Isaac Arena environments.
-They encapsulate robot assets, control actions, observations, and reset events.
+Embodiments define robot configurations.
+They combine robot assets, control actions, observations, and reset events.

 Basic Structure
 ---------------